Victoria’s 10 most magnificent waterfall walks

 Trentham Falls

-Let it rain!
-These stunning falls, one of the longest single-drop waterfalls in Victoria, plunge 32 metres over ancient basalt columns, and come into their full glory in winter.
-It’s an easy walk from the carpark through lush bush to the viewing area but there is no access to the top or bottom of the falls due to unstable and steep cliffs.
+These stunning falls, one of the longest single-drop waterfalls in Victoria, roar over ancient basalt columns.
+It’s an easy walk from the carpark through lush bush to the viewing area, but there's no access to the top or bottom of the falls due to unstable and steep cliffs.

 MacKenzie Falls